igneous-labs/sanctum-unstake-program/SPEC.md

 ##### Requirements:

-- Reject stake accounts that are locked up
+- Rejects stake accounts that are locked up
-- Transfer the ownership of the provided stake account to the pool SOL reserves
+- Transfers the ownership of the provided stake account to the pool SOL reserves
-- Transfer the provided stake accounts SOL amount, excluding the pool's fee, to the specified unstaker account
+- Transfers the provided stake accounts SOL amount, excluding the pool's fee, to the specified unstaker account

 ##### Signers: